Super Safety Guide 2026: Forced Reset Selectors for AR-15 (FRT, Binary) header image

 • Ammo Sensitivity: High-quality ammo ensures reliable cycling.

-• Premium Trigger Advantage: Quality triggers like the Geissele SSA-E provide better feedback and control than mil-spec during rapid fire.
+• Premium Trigger Advantage: A vetted quality trigger can provide better feedback and control than a gritty mil-spec trigger during rapid fire.

 Safety First